Primary and Secondary Abilities

 - Thomas Merton

 The Strength ability can be divided into two closely related secondary ability scores: Might and Vigor.
 Might, or Str (mgt), is a quantification of the brute force available to a character, how much energy they can apply to other people or objects.
-It determines the base damage you inflict with your bare hands, with mêlée weapons, or even with thrown weapons.
-Most applications of Str (mgt) are, when you get down to it, combat related - they represent 'burst power' mainly.
+It determines the base damage you inflict with your bare hands, with mêlée implements, or even with thrown weapons.
+Most applications of Str (mgt) are, when you get down to it, combat related - they mainly represent 'burst power'.

 Vigor, or Str (vgr), on the other hand, is primarily concerned with longer applications of one's physical prowess.
 It is used to describe how fast a character can run over distances short and long, how quickly they can propel themselves through a liquid medium (swimming), and how much weight a character may carry on their person without being slowed down by it.
 Finally, it shows how much actual weight a character can lift, and by proxy how much they can successfully press.